 Arc de Triomphe

-Another sight which is just as synonymous with Paris as the Eiffel Tower is the Arc de Triomphe.
+Sticking with the theme of the Champs-Elysees if you make it to the end, you will be greeted by another sight which is just as synonymous with Paris as the Eiffel Tower, the Arc de Triomphe.
 The monument was commissioned in 1806 following Napoleon’s victory at Austerlitz the previous year.
-Whilst Napoleon had fallen from power a decade later the Arc still serves as a symbold of French patriotism to this day.
+Whilst Napoleon had fallen from power a decade later the Arc still serves as a symbol of French patriotism to this day.
 Beneath the Arc lies the tomb of the unknown soldier.
 This honours the 1.3 million french soldiers who lost their lives in World War 1.

 Take a Seine Cruise